-Are you in a hurry to get to a party?
+Are you in a hurry to get to a party, and need to make a contribution to the appetizers?
 Or, unexpected out-of-town guests dropped in and you need something to serve?
-Don't worry, we've got you covered.
-Try any of these Spanish [i]tapas[/i] that you can prepare at the last minute – just two involve any cooking!
+Try any of these Spanish tapas, which you can prepare at the last minute - just a few involve any cooking!

 "Langostinos" are large shrimp or prawns that are often simply boiled whole and chilled.
 They are then served alone on a plate or with “salsa rosa” or in a vinaigrette.
 They take 5 minutes to prepare.

 One of the most common "tapas" of Spain, this dish is quick, easy and FULL of garlic flavor.

 This is a simple, but delicious appetizer that everyone enjoys.
 It involves very little cooking and you can put it together at the last minute.
 Although you could simply put out a basket of bread and a platter of Manchego cheese, jamón Serrano and Spanish chorizo, you would probably see it disappear almost instantly.
 Serving these simple tapa already prepared on individual baguette slices makes it last longer!

 This tapa is beautiful and is so simple to prepare: Scramble eggs and spinach to make a thin omelet.
 Then, spread a layer of cream cheese, and a slice of Serrano ham on top and roll.
 Cut into slices and serve.

 A "tapa" that is light and easy - and no cooking involved!
 A great dish for the summer or any time you want to prepare an appetizer quickly.
 Mix tuna with a bit of green onions and olives, then stuff into roasted red peppers and serve.

 This is an easy and tasty appetizer that can be prepared at the last minute.
 Red peppers served with anchovies is a combination that is becoming more and more popular in tapas bars in Spain.
 It's a very colorful addition to your table and full of flavor, too.